 In line with the Act, the Chief Inspector of Social Services is responsible for registering and inspecting designated centres.
-The Act also gives the Chief Inspector authority to assess whether the intended or registered provider persons participating in management (referred to in this guidance as PPIM) of the centre - and the person in charge of designated centres - are 'fit persons' and if the designated centre complies with the regulations and standards.
+The Act also gives the Chief Inspector authority to assess whether the intended or registered provider1 and persons participating in management (referred to in this guidance as PPIM) of the centre - to include the person in charge of designated centres - are 'fit persons' and if the designated centre complies with the regulations and standards.